vaibhavxtripathi/Grid-Perfect/README.md

 ### Algorithm

-1. Calculate background shift for left (-64px) and right (+64px) tiles
+1. Create 1015×1350 slice (centered on each tile)
-2. Extract the full 1080×1350 background for each tile with shift applied
+2. Create 1080×1350 background from specific mural regions:
-3. Extract the 1015×1350 slice positioned at (backgroundLeft + 32px)
+   - First post: slice from 64px to 1144px
+   - Second post: slice from 1080px to 2160px
+   - Third post: slice from 2096px to 3176px
-4. Place the 1015×1350 slice onto the 1080×1350 background (32px left offset)
+3. Place the 1015×1350 slice centered on the 1080×1350 background
-5. Export as 1080×1350 JPEG files
+4. Export as 1080×1350 JPEG files
-6. Output in left→right, top→bottom posting order
+5. Output in left→right, top→bottom posting order

 ## Features